 During the preliminary stage, known as the planning process, we formulated research questions that aligned with the primary objectives of our study.
 In addition, we employ Boolean logic operations and inverted commas in keyword searches to refine and limit the obtained results.
 The Boolean operator "AND" indicates that all terms in a search query must be present in the search result.
 On the other hand, the operator "OR" is used to indicate that at least one of the terms in the search query should be present (including synonyms, different spellings, or abbreviations) (Swarnkar et al., 2022).
 The article title incorporates two terminologies about the objective: 'food bank' and 'collaboration.
-As a result of synonyms of food bank and collaboration, this research focuses on the keyword food bank ("food bank" OR "food banks" OR "foodbank" OR "food banking" OR "food redistribution") and collaboration ("collaboration" OR "partnership").
+As a result of synonyms of food bank and collaboration, this research focuses on the keyword food bank ("food bank" OR "food banks" OR "food banks" OR "food banks" OR "food banks").